Best Long Underwear for Women of 2025/26

 What we didn’t like: Expensive for synthetic, pocket is too small for larger phones

 These are true multitasking bottoms.
 I found myself wearing them as standalone pants for everything from lounging around the house to going on a run in the snow.
-The Arc’teryx Rho Heavyweight bottoms have all the comfort of lounge pants but the fit and styling to make them suitable for wearing alone as leggings.
+The Arc’teryx Rho Insulated Hybrid bottoms have all the comfort of lounge pants but the fit and styling to make them suitable for wearing alone as leggings.

-The fit of the Arc’teryx Rho Heavyweight bottoms is the same as the Arc’teryx Rho bottoms: it’s great on multiple body shapes thanks to the high rise fit, smartly paneled wide waistband, and the super stretchy fabric.
+The fit of the Arc’teryx Rho Insulated Hybrid bottoms is the same as the Arc’teryx Rho bottoms: it’s great on multiple body shapes thanks to the high rise fit, smartly paneled wide waistband, and the super stretchy fabric.
 A narrow, fully encased elastic band at the top of the waistband keeps the bottoms from slipping down.
 The low-profile zippered thigh pocket is handy for small items, though not big enough to fit a cell phone.

 It's worth noting that for some activities and some climates, they may actually be too warm, especially if wearing them as a layer under other pants.
 If you aren't sure, consider the Arc'teryx Rho we recommend above.